 You never get to a point where you reach a plateau and say, Alright, were sustainable now.
 It is a process of continuous improvement.
 The idea is, you continue to challenge yourself and set higher and higher goals as you progress, but I would say that overall, were doing quite well in a lot of areas.

-Our energy team and our facilities folks have reduced the amount of energy we use per square foot by about 20% over the last 7 years, which is pretty significant.
-Weve made investments in things like energy-efficient lighting.
-We have, I think, 585 buildings now that are Energy Starcertified, which means theyre in the top 25% of buildings in their class from an energy efficiency perspective.
+Our energy team and our facilities folks are continuously looking for ways to save energy and reduce costs in our facilities through our Energy Reduction Initiative.
+Their efforts are yielding great results.
+In the U.S. and globally, weve continued to reduce our overall energy use and our electricity intensity for the past several years.
+We have more than 645 buildings now that are Energy Starcertified in the U.S., which means theyre in the top 25% of buildings in their class from an energy efficiency perspective.
 And they keep raising the bar.
 Whether its in distribution centers and making our conveyors more efficient, or lighting and HVAC systems in our stores, they continue to improve our performance.

 Were making investments to expand the line of environmentally preferable products we offer, so its easy for customers to do the right thing, and it actually saves them money.
 A good example is our Sustainable Earth by Staples line of products, like our remanufactured ink and toner cartridges.
-Last year, we crossed the 350 millionth ink and toner cartridge barrier in terms of the number of cartridges we recycled.
+We collect more than 60 million cartridges from our global customers annually, making us one of the largest collectors of ink and toner cartridges for recycling in the world.
 Some of those get remanufactured into new cartridges that we sell to customers for 10% to 15% below what a brand-new cartridge would cost.
 When those components get broken down, we actually make a whole other line of products, like staplers and calculators, and so forth.
 So our ability to control the materials stream really benefits us and, ultimately, our customers too.

 It is!
 And another thing is that we have a sustainability innovation lab at RIT as part of a partnership with the Rochester Institute of Technology and the Golisano Institute for Sustainability.
 That research is really dedicated to looking at how we improve sustainability in business in general, and has very specific, publicly available research that is going to be coming out of this lab.
 Were really excited about partnering with this institution and doing some world-class research on behalf of our customers.